-Liquidation, also called margin call, is the closing of a trader’s position due to the loss of all, or nearly all, of said trader’s Initial Margin.
-On Phemex your position is automatically closed if the market price reaches your liquidation price (for long positions, your liquidation price is lower than your entry price and for short positions.
+Liquidation is the process of closing a trader’s position due to the loss of all, or nearly all, of the trader’s Initial Margin.
+On Phemex, your position is automatically closed if the market price reaches your liquidation price.
+Long positions have a liquidation price lower than the original entry price and vice versa for short positions.

 Contracts on Phemex can be highly leveraged.
-To keep these positions open, you will be required to hold a percentage of the value of the position on the exchange, known as the Maintenance Margin percentage.
-If you cannot fulfill your maintenance requirement, you will be liquidated and your maintenance margin will be lost.
-Phemex uses Fair Price Marking for the purpose of avoiding liquidation due to illiquid markets or manipulation.
+To keep these positions open, you are required to hold a percentage of the value of the position on the exchange, known as the Maintenance Margin percentage.
+If you cannot fulfill your maintenance requirement, your positions will be liquidated and your maintenance margin will be lost.
+Phemex uses a Fair Price Marking mechanism to help users avoid forced-liquidations due to lack of liquidity or manipulation.

-Risk Limits are also imposed that require higher margin levels for larger position sizes.
-This gives our liquidation system more usable margin to effectively close large positions that would otherwise be difficult to safely close.
-If it is safe to do, larger positions are incrementally liquidated.
-If liquidation is triggered, our system will cancel any open orders on the current contract in an attempt to free up the margin and maintain the position.
-Orders on other contracts will still remain open.
-Additionally, Phemex employs a partial liquidation process involving the automatic reduction of maintenance margin in an attempt to avoid a full liquidation of a trader’s position.
-Phemex offers a multitude of instruments to minimize risk:
+Risk Limits also apply to larger position sizes that require higher margin levels.
+This extra margin allows our liquidation system to operate more efficiently with large positions that would otherwise be difficult to close safely.
+When liquidation is triggered, our system will cancel any open orders for that current contract in an attempt to free up funds to maintain the position.
+Orders on different contracts will still remain open.
+Additionally, Phemex employs a partial liquidation process.
+Positions will be closed and liquidated in increments until funds can cover the maintenance margin again.

 Stop Limit Orders

-Allow you to set the price for the order to stop before liquidation.
+Allow you to set a price at which the order automatically closes before liquidation.

 Stop Market Orders

-Stop orders that remain unseen in the order book until the order is triggered.
+Are Stop orders that remain inactive until your order is triggered.

 Take Profit Orders

-Similar to a stop market order, this order is used to set a target price on a position.
-This order is used in the case to gain more profit, rather than cutting losses.
+Also allow you to set a target price at which a position will close.
+This order is used to ensure a certain amount of profit, rather than for cutting losses.

 Take Profit Market Orders

-Same as Take Profit Limit Order but the order will be triggered at the market price, not a target price
+Are the same as Take Profit Limit Orders except your order will be triggered at the market price and not a target price.

 Your liquidation price is proportional to your level of leverage.
 If you trade with high leverage, your liquidation price will be closer to your entry price.
-Inversely, if you trade with lower leverage, there will be a larger distance between your liquidation price and entry price.
+Conversely, if you trade with lower leverage, there will be a larger distance between your liquidation price and entry price.
 Lower leverage reduces your risk of having your positions automatically closed and liquidated.

-In the event, your position keeps worsening, without an insurance fund you may end up owing more than your initial position.
-The insurance fund prevents this from happening.
+In the event that your positions keep worsening, without an insurance fund, you could end up owing more than your initial position.
+The insurance fund is there to prevent this from happening.

-We suggest two ways, low stop loss in your Stop Limit Orders and low leverage trading (between 3x and 5x for instance).
+The two best recommended methods is to employ Stop Limit Orders and low leverage trading (between 3x and 5x for instance).